node-js-libs/cli/README.md

         this.output(lines.join(newline));
     });

+### static.js
-Now let's create a static file server with daemon support to see the opts parser + plugins in use.

-**static.js** - requires `npm install creationix daemon`
+Let's create a static file server with daemon support to see the opts parser + plugins in use - note: this requires `npm install creationix daemon`

-    #!/usr/bin/env node

     var cli = require('cli').enable('daemon', 'status'); //Enable 2 plugins